 JMX technology provides a standard solution for exporting JMX API instrumentation to remote applications, based on Remote Method Invocation (RMI).
-The JMX Remote API also defines an optional protocol based directly on TCP sockets, called the JMX Messaging Protocol (JMXMP).
-An implementation of the JMX Remote API does not have to support this optional protocol.
-The Java SE platform does not include the optional protocol.
 See JMX Technology Versions for further information.

-The JMX Remote API specification describes how you can advertise and find JMX agents by using existing discovery and lookup infrastructures.
+The JMX Remote API section of the specification describes how you can advertise and find JMX agents by using existing discovery and lookup infrastructures.
 For examples, see Java Management Extensions (JMX) Technology Tutorial.
-The specification does not define its own discovery and lookup service.
+The JMX Specification does not define its own discovery and lookup service.
 The use of existing discovery and lookup services is optional.
 Alternatively you can encode the addresses of your JMX agents in the form of URLs, and then communicate these URLs to the manager.